bvn-architecture/styleguide/_includes/building-components/floors-the-graphic-representation-of-finishes-scenario/02-value.markdown

-- Complex areas which are graphically too heavy are referenced to <span class="highlight-red">1:50</span> plans in G series
+- Complex areas which are graphically too heavy are referenced to **1:50** plans in G series